 The examination will consist of two three-hour papers for those students enrolled for the whole subject for which there will be one result only.
-Students who have already passed either 14.41 Law I or 14.42 Law II will only be examined in the other section of the svllabus.
+Students who have already passed either 14.41 Law I or 14.42 Law II will only be examined in the other section of the syllabus.
+(See Rule 14.)

-Sykes, E. I. The Employer, The Employee and the Law.
-Law Book, 1960.
+Sykes.
+Edward I. The Employer, The Employee and the Law.
+Law Book

+Cheshire and Fifoot.
+The Law of Contract.
+5th ed.
+Butterworth and Co.

 Yorston and Fortescue.
 Australian Mercantile Law.
-11th ed. (or later).
-Law Book, 1959.
+12th ed.
+Law Book Co.